-It can be hard to know where to start when defining a strong organisational culture.
+It can be hard to know where to start when defining a strong organisational culture for a product business.
 One thing is for sure though, great product and tech businesses all share on thing in common: a culture that seeks to achieve product, engineering and operational excellence for its customers.
-Depending on what your teams do, these customers may be internal or external, but the goal is still the same.
+Depending on what your teams do, these customers may be internal or external, but the goal is still the same: ensuring customer success.

 In DevOps, the two-person rule is a widely adopted practice for ensuring accuracy and safety in critical operations.
 However, Software engineering teams arent the only ones applying similar techniques - what if we could take this inspiration to further improve the two-person rule?
 Enter Shisa Kanko, a Japanese technique that’s been used to enhance protocols in all parts of Japanese life.